-This invaluable piece of kitchen kit is bound to save you lots of time and elbow grease, whether you're blitzing up pastes and sauces or just blending a morning smoothie.
-We put food processors to the test and picked out our favourite models.
+Save yourself time and elbow grease, whether you're blitzing up a sauce, dough, soup or smoothie.
+We put food processors to the test to find our favourites.

-With a 900ml jug, this has one of the largest capacities of mini food processors tested, but it won’t take up too much space on your worktop.
-You only get one blade, which is sharp on one side for chopping and pureeing (the texture of my houmous was spot on) and blunt on the other for grinding foods such as coffee beans, which it does a touch coarsely.
+With a 900ml jug, this model has one of the largest capacities of the mini food processors we tested, and yet it won’t take up too much space on your worktop.
+You only get one blade, which is sharp on one side for chopping and puréeing (the texture of our hummus was spot on) and blunt on the other, for grinding foods such as coffee beans – although the results were a touch coarse when we tried it.
 The bowl and lid click easily into place and the buttons are clearly labelled, although you do have to apply a certain amount of pressure to activate them.
-The blade also locks into the bowl so there’s no risk of losing the blade when decanting the contents.
-If all you want a processor for is to chop an onion this is the model for you.
+The blade also locks into the bowl so there is no risk of losing the blade when decanting the contents.
+If all you want a processor for is to chop an onion, then this is the model for you.

-Magimix have a loyal following and chances are if you had one in your family home, you’ve either got one ore are saving up for one.
+Magimix have a loyal following and chances are, if you had one in your family home, you’ve either got one or are saving up for one.
 They’re twice the price of most other models on the market, but do they live up to their promises?
 The answer is an unequivocal yes.
-This has a mighty 1100W motor, which comes with a 20-year guarantee and automatically adjusts for the task needed.
-Having said that it's super fast; 10 seconds extra whizzing and you’ll go from chopped onions to onion juice.
+This has a mighty 1100W motor, which comes with a 30-year guarantee and automatically adjusts for the task needed.
+It's super fast, too – 10 seconds extra whizzing and you’ll go from chopped onions to onion juice.
 The wider feed slot is brilliant for slicing things like cabbage for coleslaw, and it also means a lot of things can be sliced in half and popped through, saving time.
-It comes with a citrus press, which in reality is a bit laborious unless you have 10 lemons to juice!
-It also comes with a brilliant dough hook, which made the lightest of doughs and a fantastic egg whisk, which is ideal for creating fluffy whites.
-It's big so you will need the space, however if you want a machine you'll 'grow into' it's worth the investment.
+It comes with a citrus press, which is a bit laborious unless you have 10 lemons to juice.
+But it also comes with a brilliant dough hook, which made the lightest of doughs, and a fantastic egg whisk, ideal for creating fluffy whites.
+It's big so you'll need space.
+However, if you want a machine you'll grow into, it's worth the investment.

-Before I begin I should say don’t even think of buying this machine unless you have storage; the amount of attachments is mind-boggling!
+You will need storage space before buying this machine – the amount of attachments is mind-boggling!
 As well as the usual grating and slicing discs, it comes with a blender, twin-geared metal whisk and folding tool to name but a few.
-Having said that, every attachment really is brilliant.
-The metal whisk incorporates more air into the mix (personally I think it's better than a food mixer for this), plus the blender copes with hot food and makes the best soups.
-As for its basic functions, I found it simple to assemble with an easy-to-operate control dial.
+Having said that, every attachment is brilliant.
+The metal whisk incorporates more air into the mix (personally we think it's better than a food mixer for this), plus the blender copes with hot food and makes the best soups.
+As for its basic functions, we found it simple to assemble with an easy-to-operate control dial.
 It's slightly slower at grating and slicing than other models, even though it has a 1000W motor, but slices evenly and produced the best pastry by far.
-The integrated scales are a nice touch and save on the washing up, which is always a bonus!
+The integrated scales are a nice touch and save on the washing-up, which is always a bonus.
 It has a working bowl capacity of 1.7 litres so there’s no need to do stuff in batches.
 A great all-rounder.

 A food processor is like having an assistant in the kitchen.
 It can chop, grate and slice in record time.
 But it can also help with a variety of other tasks, from making mayonnaise to flaky pastry.
 Its primary function is to save you time – chopping carrots and onions for a chilli will take you less than 30 seconds.

-This depends on how much spare work surface you’ve got as to get the full benefit of a gadget like this you need it out of the cupboard and ready to use all the time.
-Generally, I would say get the biggest machine you can afford as many come with a mini bowl for smaller jobs, like chopping an onion.
-However, do remember that the bigger the machine the larger the amount of attachments you’ll receive with it and these need to get stored.
-These tend to come in a storage box but still take up space so look at this when buying.
+This depends on how much spare work surface you’ve got – to get the full benefit of a gadget like this, you need it out of the cupboard and ready to use all the time.
+Generally, we would say get the biggest machine you can afford, because many of them come with a mini bowl for smaller jobs like chopping an onion.
+However, do remember that the bigger the machine, the larger the amount of attachments you’ll receive with it and these need to be stored.
+These tend to come in a box, but that still takes up space so think about this when buying.

-Quick to put together: Processors are deceptive, they look really easy to put together but in reality with some models you need a degree and four hours with an instruction book to make sense of what goes where!
-The final five I picked were speedy to assemble and dissemble for cleaning.
+Quick to put together: Processors are deceptive.
+They look really easy to put together but in reality, with some models, you need a degree and four hours with an instruction book to make sense of what goes where!
+The final five we picked were speedy to assemble and disassemble for cleaning.

 Power: A food processor’s ability to chomp its way through the job is measured in watts.
-The more watts a unit features, the more power it will have to offer - ranging from around 600W to over 1000W.
-I looked for multiple speed settings to suit the food I was processing and a pulse option to give more control.
+The more watts a unit features, the more power it will have to offer, ranging from around 600W to over 1000W.
+We looked for multiple speed settings to suit the food we were processing and a pulse option to give more control.

 For more product picks, visit our reviews section.

-Are you a fan of a handy food processor?
-We'd love to hear what models you rate...
+Are you happy with your food processor?
+We'd love to hear which models you rate...